kabachuha/sd-webui-text2video/README.md

 ## Where to get the weights

-Download the following files from [HuggingFace](https://huggingface.co/damo-vilab/modelscope-damo-text-to-video-synthesis/tree/main):
+Download the following files from the [original HuggingFace repository](https://huggingface.co/damo-vilab/modelscope-damo-text-to-video-synthesis/tree/main).
+Alternatively, [download half-precision fp16 pruned weights (they are smaller and use less vram on loading)](https://huggingface.co/kabachuha/modelscope-damo-text2video-pruned-weights/tree/main):
 - VQGAN_autoencoder.pth
 - configuration.json
 - open_clip_pytorch_model.bin